Inventory Management vs. Warehouse Management: How They Work Together

-Inventory management is the tracking and controlling of products.
+Inventory management is the process of tracking and controlling of products.
 This includes all inbound processes for goods and materials, such as ordering, receiving, storing (“put-away”), moving, and usage.

-“Inventory” can take the form of finished goods, raw materials, unfinished or WIP items, spare parts, consumables, and fixed assets.
+“Inventory” can take the form of finished goods, raw materials, work-in-progress (WIP) items, spare parts, consumables, and fixed assets.

 Managing inventory means monitoring stock levels to ensure sufficient levels for manufacturing and order picking, as well as maintaining the optimal balance between having too much inventory and not enough.